ansel9618/youtube-etl/README.md

 * DAG tasks are ordered correctly
 * DAG triggering on the correct rules
 * Airflow Variables & Connections exist
-* `TOKENS` list has the correct properties to loop through the YT API data
+* _TOKENS_ list (in python script) has the correct properties to loop through the YT API data
 * Data pull exports a json file for each date
 * API URL gives status 200 code